Bitcoin-Clashic/title-network/README.md

 Bitcoin Clashic client is the open source software which enables the use of Bitcoin Clashic.

-Bitcoin Clashic was briefly called Bitcoin Clashic and Bitcoin Core before defaulting back to it's original name in early 2020.
+Bitcoin Clashic was briefly called Title Network and Bitcoin Core before defaulting back to it's original name in early 2020.

-Bitcoin Clashic is a rebrand of the [Bitcoin Core $BTCC Project](http://thebitcoincore.org), Bitcoin Core Squared is a fork of the [Bitcoin Clashic Project](http://bitcoinclashic.org), which itself is a fork of the [Bitcoin ABC Project](https://bitcoinabc.org), which itself is yet another fork of the [Bitcoin Core](https://bitcoincore.org) software project
+Bitcoin Clashic is a rebrand of the [Title Network $TNET Project](http://title.network), Title Network is a rebrand of the [Bitcoin Core $BTCC Project](http://thebitcoincore.org), Bitcoin Core Squared is a fork of the [Bitcoin Clashic Project](http://bitcoinclashic.org), which itself is a fork of the [Bitcoin ABC Project](https://bitcoinabc.org), which itself is yet another fork of the [Bitcoin Core](https://bitcoincore.org) software project